TimeShift: Development and release

 TimeShift was originally going to be published by Atari in Fall 2005 for PC and Xbox.
 In August 2005 the game was delayed to spring 2006 and the Xbox 360 version was announced.
-In February 2006 Atari deleayed TimeShift to 2007 and cancelling the Xbox version.
+In February 2006 Atari delayed TimeShift to 2007 and cancelling the Xbox version.
 Publishing rights switched to Sierra on April 20, 2006.
 On August 31, 2006, TimeShift was delayed for a second time.

 Because the game had been delayed several times and was not mentioned very much in gaming news, the press thought that the project had been abandoned - later attributed to a highly negative reception of the 2006 demos.
 However, on April 10, 2007, Vivendi Games announced that they were giving TimeShift a complete overhaul and were fixing many bugs.

 One of a number of changes is that Michael Swift, the game's original protagonist, does not appear in the game.
 After the retooling of the game, Saber introduced "the suit" as the time control device, making the protagonist anonymous.
 Saber said that this change was to let the player imagine that "you are the protagonist".

 Initially, TimeShift was announced to release for Windows and Xbox 360, but at the 2007 SCEA Gamer's Day, it was announced that the game would also release for the PlayStation 3.
 The game was released for Windows and Xbox 360 in October/November 2007, and for PlayStation 3 in November/December.